DevMountain/node-3-afternoon/README.md

 <br />

-Now that we have basic node server ready to go, let's modify it to connect to a postgres database.
+Now that we have a basic node server ready to go, let's modify it to connect to a postgres database.
 Create a variable called `connectionString` that equals `postgres://username:password@localhost/sandbox`. `username` should equal your username and `password` should equal your password.
 If you don't have a password set on your computer, you can remove the `:password` from the connection string.

-Using the `connectionString` we can invoke `massive` and pass it in as the first argument.
+Using the `connectionString`, we can invoke `massive` and pass it in as the first argument.
 This will return a `promise`.

 ```js
 const connectionString = "postgres://username:password@localhost/sandbox";